-Programming Co-Chairs - Stephanie Cook & Becky Dhooge
+Programming Co-Chairs - Kat Salazar & Leah Quinn

-Learn more about our amazing Advisory board members!
+Learn more about our amazing Board members!
 We look forward to meeting you!

 Linnea Lagerstrom, San Diego Habitat for Humanity

-Linnea graduated Magna Cum Laude with a B.A. in Linguistics and minors in Business and German from University of California, San Diego.
-She is currently completing certification through Sanford Institute of Philanthropy's Fundraising Academy program, and is thrilled to continue involvement with YNPN SD as a board member and membership committee co-chair.
+Linnea has a B.A. in Linguistics and minors in Business and German from the University of California, San Diego, has a certification through the Sanford Institute of Philanthropy's Fundraising Academy program, and is thrilled to continue involvement with YNPN SD as the Board President.

 When she is not working, volunteering, or sleeping, Linnea enjoys spending time with her cats, reading, and exploring the diverse eateries and neighborhoods of San Diego.

 Lindsay has over a decade of nonprofit experience in the fields of youth, housing, homelessness, public health, domestic violence, and women's health.
 She began her career in San Francisco, CA working with clients experiencing homelessness, housing insecurity, and economic instability.
 After San Francisco, she moved to Portland and began her work in public health and youth development.
 Her focus was on prevention programs to help youth be mentally and physically healthy while staying in school.

 Throughout her work in Oregon, she oversaw youth projects totaling over $3.5 million.
 Lindsay's work and advocacy helped inform legislation that provided protections for youth and their healthcare.
 She also served as the nonprofit representative to the Washington County Public Health Advisory Council and as a board member to Family Promise of Washington County.

 Her most recent role was serving as the Executive Director of Girls Inc. of the Northern Sacramento Valley before moving to San Diego and co-founding GL Smith Consulting with her husband Greg.